 Some very common symptoms that we usually take for granted are tingling in the feet (known as neuropathy), numbness in the legs, numbness in the hands and/or forearms, facial flushing, and sensitivity to light and noise.

 The more serious symptoms called ‘flares’, ‘spots’ and ‘acne’ develop.

 Interestingly, the mechanisms behind all of these symptoms may involve abnormal electrical activity in the nervous system.
 Though the exact causes are unknown, genetics and environmental factors are thought to play a role.

 The general term is “myelination phobia”.
-It is a common genetic condition amongst people with MS. A loss of myelination in the brain often results in severe symptoms such as memory deficits, difficulties with physical functioning and speech, and poor quality of life.
+It is a common genetic condition amongst people with MS. A loss of myelination in the brain often results in severe symptoms such as memory deficits, difficulties with physical functioning, speech impediment, and poor quality of life.

 If you or someone you know has this condition, seek psychotherapy as a way to ease the pain.

 A person with Multiple Sclerosis displays significant symptoms of neuropathy, or weakness, that spreads across the body.

 These symptoms usually start in the feet and lower legs, and move upwards in the body.